luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 ---

+## Implications

+At the user level, the results show that everyday, seemingly minor choices, such as forcing a higher playback quality or switching browsers,can influence energy consumption even for short, casual interactions like watching a YouTube Short.
+While users typically optimize for visual quality or smoothness, these results suggest that default settings and browser choice also play a role in energy efficiency.
+Making energy costs more visible or better aligned with default behaviors could help users make more sustainable choices without sacrificing usability.

+At the browser level, the contrast between Chrome’s consistency and Firefox’s higher variance highlights that energy efficiency is not only about average consumption, but also about predictability.
+Highly variable energy behavior can lead to disproportionately expensive runs, which is undesirable at scale.
+Browser vendors may therefore benefit from treating energy stability as a first-class optimization goal alongside performance and correctness, particularly for short, bursty workloads such as short-form video playback.

+At the platform and ecosystem level, the consistent increase in energy consumption when forcing higher video quality suggests that adaptive quality mechanisms are not only beneficial for buffering and performance, but also for energy efficiency.
+Platform-level decisions about default quality heuristics can therefore have a meaningful impact on aggregate energy usage when applied across millions of users and billions of video views.

+---

 ## Limitations

 As with any controlled experiment, this study has several limitations that should be considered when interpreting the results.
 First, all measurements are conducted on a single machine under a specific hardware and software configuration.
 Energy consumption patterns may differ on other systems, particularly on mobile devices or systems with discrete GPUs.

 Second, the analysis focuses exclusively on CPU package-level energy consumption.
 While this captures a substantial portion of the workload involved in browser-based video playback, it does not account for energy usage by other components such as the display, GPU, or network interface.
 As a result, the reported values should be interpreted as relative comparisons rather than absolute system-wide energy costs.

 Third, the experiment uses a single YouTube Short video.
-Although this allows for a controlled and repeatable workload, different content characteristics—such as motion complexity or encoding format—may influence energy consumption differently.
+Although this allows for a controlled and repeatable workload, different content characteristics: such as motion complexity or encoding format, may influence energy consumption differently.
 Future work could extend this analysis to a broader set of videos and playback scenarios.

 Finally, while automation and repeated measurements reduce noise and improve consistency, real-world usage inevitably involves additional variability, including background applications, user interaction, and fluctuating network conditions.
 These factors are intentionally minimized here to isolate the effects of browser and quality settings.